-- If you use gradient filling in chart, change it to one plain color.
+- If you use gradient filling in the chart, change it to one plain color.
 Use your presentation color palette to stay consistent.

 - Simplify the chart by removing unnecessary axes or doubled information, such as data axes values and values on data bars.

-- Redo data labels by adding simple flat triangle, for example.
+- Redo data labels by adding a simple flat triangle, for example.
 Check Slideshare show below to get an idea.

 Use simple pictograms to illustrate different data categories.
 For really simple symbols, check Wingdings from your font.
-For health related symbols, see our Health Care and Medical PPT icons.
+For health-related symbols, see our Health Care and Medical PPT icons.

-Replacing plain white background will make your charts nicely stand out, especially if you use some white title background.
+Replacing a plain white background will make your charts nicely stand out, especially if you use some white title background.
 Find some subtle pattern – such as a paper pattern, or try to use some light grey color.